-Business Relief (BR) is an Inheritance Tax (IHT) relief available to shareholders in private limited trading companies.
+Business Relief (BR) is an IHT relief available to shareholders in private limited trading companies.
 We can advise you on how to structure your Wills to make best use of any BR available to your estate, even in circumstances where the business is sold.

-A Family Investment Company (FIC) is a potentially tax efficient vehicle used for estate and Inheritance Tax planning.
-An FIC is often an alternative to Trusts, since they enable significant wealth to be passed onto future generations whilst protecting and retaining control over the assets gifted.
+A Family Investment Company (FIC) is a potentially tax efficient vehicle used for estate and IHT planning.
+A FIC is often an alternative to Trusts, since they enable significant wealth to be passed onto future generations whilst protecting and retaining control over the assets gifted.

 School fee planning for grandchildren

 Providing future generations with the best education possible – be that primary, secondary or tertiary – is always a priority, but can also be expensive.
 Trusts and tax efficient planning can help you to provide your family with the best start in life without breaking the bank.